Sebastian9988/phiTV/README.md

 4. Use the `node index` command for the Payment Gateway and Regulatory Unit APIs.
 5. Use the `node app` command for phiTV.

+## Description

+This project is a web application that offers various functionalities related to streaming services.
+The application has been developed using NodeJs with javascript

+For detailed information on how to use and configure the application, I recommend referring to the official documentation.

+You can find the documentation at [here](https://github.com/Sebastian9988/phiTV/blob/main/Documentacion/Documentacion%20phiTV.pdf).

+If you have any questions or need further assistance, feel free to reach out to me.

+I hope you enjoy using this application!

 ## Environment Variables

 The project utilizes environment variables for configuration.
 In the `.env` file, you will find two important variables related to email configuration: